lonycell/grafana.v7/docs/sources/permissions/overview.md

 # Permissions Overview

-Grafana users have permissions that are determined by their:
+ThingSPIN users have permissions that are determined by their:

 - **Organization Role** (Admin, Editor, Viewer)
 - Via **Team** memberships where the **Team** has been assigned specific permissions.
 - Via permissions assigned directly to user (on folders, dashboards, data sources)
-- The Grafana Admin (i.e. Super Admin) user flag.
+- The ThingSPIN Admin (i.e. Super Admin) user flag.

 ## Users

-Grafana supports a wide variety of internal and external ways for users to authenticate themselves.
+ThingSPIN supports a wide variety of internal and external ways for users to authenticate themselves.
 These include from its own integrated database, from an external SQL server, or from an external LDAP server.

-## Grafana Admin
+## ThingSPIN Admin

 This admin flag makes user a `Super Admin`.
 This means they can access the `Server Admin` views where all users and organizations can be administrated.

 ## Organization Roles

 Users can belong to one or more organizations.
 A user's organization membership is tied to a role that defines what the user is allowed to do in that organization.
-Grafana supports multiple *organizations* in order to support a wide variety of deployment models, including using a single Grafana instance to provide service to multiple potentially untrusted organizations.
+ThingSPIN supports multiple *organizations* in order to support a wide variety of deployment models, including using a single ThingSPIN instance to provide service to multiple potentially untrusted organizations.

-In most cases, Grafana is deployed with a single organization.
+In most cases, ThingSPIN is deployed with a single organization.

 Each organization can have one or more data sources.